AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 * **Channel Id**: A unique identifier, also referred to as *requestor Id*.
 * **Integrations**: The number of connections established with MVPDs.

-To quickly locate details for a specific channel, enter the display name in **Search** at the top of the list.
+To quickly locate a specific channel, enter the display name in **Search** at the top of the list.

 ## Manage channel configurations {#manage-channel-conf}